Winter sports in Skicircus Saalbach Hinterglemm Leogang Fieberbrunn: Austrian charm!

 Skiing in Austria

 We had lots of doubt about this years winter sports destination.
-Because where would we go for our skiing holiday?
-We ended up in Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
+Where would we go for our skiing holiday?
+We ended up choosing for Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
 The Austrian ski area stretches from Viehhofen, where the blue ski slope 68 ends and where we booked an apartment, to Vorderglemm, Saalbach and Hinterglemm and finally to the lifts of the Hochalm at the end of the valley.
 In total no less than 270 km of slopes.
 And so we took the Alpen Express train and headed to Austria.

 The ski area is extensive and quite challenging.
 I am used to the blue and red slopes in France, but it turned out in Austria the slopes are a lot harder.
 The slopes that are labeled as blue in Austria, in my opinion could have been quite red.
 For beginners the area is certainly not easy, for who’s up for a challenge, this is heaven.

 Every day, we get up early to get to the slopes.
-Even though one day it got quite crowded when everyone wanted to be the first one in the ski lifts, surprisingly all other days there were no queues at the lifts.
+Even though at the beginning of the day it gets quite crowded when everyone wants to be the first one in the ski lifts, later in the day there are hardly any queues at the lifts.
 The lifts in the area are connected quite well and you can easily make round trips.
 Only in Saalbach you need to walk.
 In this town many skiers walk from Kohlmais / Bernkogel to the other side of Saalbach to take the Schatberg Xpress lift.

 Blue with a red edge